sammorton11/CryptoApp/README.md

 - Hilt for dependency injection
 - Jetpack Compose framework for the UI

-Tests are still in progress as I am still new to testing.
+Tests are still in progress!

 Main Screen: